Beliavsky/Fortran-Tools/README.md

 [Simple Lint GitHub Action (simple_lint)](https://github.com/NOAA-GFDL/simple_lint): runs simple lint-like actions on files in a git repository, from NOAA-GFDL.
 The current list of lint actions are to check for trailing whitespace, check Fortran files for use of tab characters, and check Fortran files for lines longer then a specified length.

+[TOOLPACK](https://github.com/btrettel/toolpack): "programming environment for the development of medium-size Fortran [77] programs by scientists, engineers and mathematicians", according to [Evaluation of the TOOLPACK FORTRAN programming environment](https://upload.wikimedia.org/wikipedia/commons/7/70/Evaluation_of_the_TOOLPACK_fortran_programming_environment._%28IA_evaluationoftool00kimj%29.pdf), by W. R. Cowell et al., updated by Ben Trettel.
+It includes a scanner, parser, polishing tool, precision transformer, documentation generation aid, and execution analyzer.

 [tree-sitter-fortran](https://github.com/stadelmanma/tree-sitter-fortran): Fortran grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter), by Matthew Stadelman et al.

 [Understand](https://scitools.com/): static analysis tool focused on source code comprehension, metrics, and standards testing, supporting standards through Fortran 2008 (C)